skymethod/spc/README.md

 Podcasters (or their hosting companies) can then parse these app-specific endpoints out of their logs and use them to query consumption metrics on an ongoing basis.

+> [!NOTE]
+> This requires no feed-level changes on the server side, so can be incrementally adopted whenever is convenient for the app - no need to wait for podcast publishers to change their feed generation.

 ## Standard response payloads

 For each podcast requested in the query: